Take medicine waste to the pharmacy. All pharmacies accept medicine waste from households free of charge.

 - place sharp waste in a secure, hard-sided jar or bottle

-- vitamins, moisturising creams, beauty products, micronutrients, natural remedies and bandages
+- moisturising creams, beauty products, shampoos, and bandages (sort these into mixed waste)

 What happens to medicine waste after sorting?